Bank of America Corp

 Hendel had joined UBS from Morgan Stanley in 2009.

 UBS declined to comment on Hendel's move.
 Two other UBS prime brokerage executives who had worked for Hendel, Jonathan Yalmokas and Charlotte Burkeman, also quit on Monday, according to a person familiar with the matter.

 Bank of America, the largest U.S. lender by assets, has been trying to aggressively boost its presence in the prime brokerage business over the past year, adding clients more rapidly than most competitors, according to industry surveys.

 Prime brokers say their business has become more profitable over the past year as hedge funds borrow more money to put leverage on trades.

-Bank of America's prime brokerage business stems from its acquisition of Merrill Lynch in 2008, having sold its original business to BNP Paribas SA earlier that year.
+Bank of America's prime brokerage business stems from its acquisition of Merrill Lynch in 2008, having sold its original business to BNP Paribas SA

 (Reporting by Emily Chasan; Editing by Matthew Lewis, Bernard Orr)